-In 2021 and 2020, \$1.25 billion and \$8.60 billion, respectively, of agency MBS, previously classified as AFS, were transferred to HTM.
+In 2022 and 2021, \$23.56 billion and \$1.25 billion, respectively, of investment securities previously classified as AFS were transferred to HTM.
 These transfers reflect our intent to hold these securities until their maturity.
-These securities were transferred at fair value, which included a net unrealized gain of \$12 million and \$120 million as of December 31, 2021 and 2020, respectively, which will remain in AOCI and be amortized into net interest income over the remaining life of the security (ranging from approximately 1 to 36 years).
+These securities were transferred at fair value, which included a net unrealized loss of \$1.26 billion and net unrealized gain \$12 million as of December 31, 2022 and 2021, respectively, which will remain in AOCI and be amortized into net interest income over the remaining life of the security (ranging from approximately 1 to 37 years).
 The amortization of amounts retained in AOCI will offset the effect on net interest income of the amortization of the premium or discount resulting from transferring securities at fair value.

-In 2022, 2021 and 2020, proceeds from sales of AFS securities was approximately \$4.59 billion, \$12.82 billion and \$2.65 billion, respectively, primarily driven by MBS, ABS, municipal bonds and supranationals, resulting in a pre-tax loss of approximately \$2 million in 2022, a pre-tax gain of approximately \$57 million in 2021 and a pre-tax loss less than \$4 million in 2020.
+In 2023, 2022 and 2021, proceeds from sales of AFS securities was approximately \$4.92 billion, \$4.59 billion and \$12.82 billion, respectively, resulting in a pre-tax loss of approximately \$294 million and \$2 million in 2023 and 2022, respectively, and a pre-tax gain of approximately \$57 million in 2021.
+The pre-tax loss in 2023 was primarily driven by sales of non-U.S. sovereign and agency, corporate and municipal bonds as part of an investment portfolio repositioning in the third quarter of 2023.